 - a.
-Streets in residential or commercial areas should be designed to be safe, accessible and inclusive of all mobility users by incorporating: - i. pedestrian routes; - ii. cycling infrastructure; and, - iii. other improvements and upgrades, where identified in this Plan or other applicable City policy or strategy. - b.
+Streets in residential or commercial areas should be designed to be safe, accessible and inclusive of all mobility users by incorporating: - i. pedestrian routes; - ii. cycling infrastructure; - iii. infrastructure that improves the efficiency of transit service along Primary Transit Network (PTN) corridors; and, - iv. other improvements and upgrades, where identified elsewhere in the Plan or other applicable City policy or strategy. - b.
 New public or internal publicly-accessible private streets are encouraged where connections are missing in a community. - c.
-Street furniture and publicly-accessible amenity spaces, such as plazas, should be incorporated into the design of higher activity streets. - d.
-Streets in industrial areas should be designed to facilitate efficient large vehicle, equipment and goods movement and connections to regional corridors.
+Street furniture and publicly-accessible amenity spaces, such as plazas, should be incorporated into the design of higher activity streets.